Study of bremsstrahlung radiation coming from a transmission type x-ray generator and its application on EDXRF technique: Experiment

-In this paper we would like to demonstrate how one can use the whole bremsstrahlung radiation, coming from low power, transmission type portable \cite{edxrf,edxrf1} x-ray generator (Amptek), to find the elemental concentrations of the samples using the principles of FPM.
-As per our knowledge goes, no attempt has ever been made for EDXRF technique by using `white spectrum'\cite{poly} of bremsstrahlung radiation directly coming from a transmission type x-ray generator.

-\section{Experiment:}
+\section{Experiment}

-Now a days in market very small sized x-ray generator is easily available to perform EDXRF analysis for elemental detection.
-If there is a stable power source like car battery, elemental analysis operation is possible for geological, archaeological, mineralogical, industrial samples including in-situ analysis of any damaged samples.
-Here we have used an EDXRF system with a small transmission type portable x-ray generator of Amptek (Mini-X), having maximum operating power of 4 W with maximum attainable high voltage of 50 kV.
-This x-ray generator is made with metal-ceramic type anode consists of silver (Ag) backed with $Al_2O_3$.
-While performing our experiment we first record bremsstrahlung spectra directly for three different anode voltages of 20 kV, 25 kV and 30 kV coming from x-ray tube by placing x-ray detector in front of it at a distance of 12 cm air gap.
-To clean our required energy region, which is comparatively at the low energy side, we placed two absorbers of tungsten (W) and aluminium (Al) having thicknesses of 1 mil and 10 mil respectively in front of the x-ray generator.
+Here we have used an EDXRF system with a small transmission type portable x-ray generator of Amptek (Mini-X), having maximum operating power of 4 W with maximum attainable high voltage of 50 KV.
+This x-ray generator is made with a metal-ceramic type anode made of silver (Ag) backed with $Al_2O_3$.
+While doing our experiment, we first record bremsstrahlung spectra directly for three different anode voltages of 20 KV, 25 KV and 30 KV, coming from x-ray tube by placing x-ray detector in front of it at a distance of 12 cm air gap.
+To clean our required energy region, which is comparatively at the low energy side, we placed two absorbers of tungsten $(W)$ and aluminium $(Al)$ having thicknesses of 1 mil and 10 mil, respectively in front of the x-ray generator.
 The efficiency of the detector is supplied by the manufacturer.
-The sample was placed in front of the x-ray generator to irradiate with bremsstrahlung in such a way that the entrance and exit angles of x-rays were fixed at 45$^{\circ}$ with respect to target plane.
+The sample was placed in front of the x-ray generator to irradiate with bremsstrahlung in such a way that the entrance and exit angles of x-rays were fixed at 45$^{\circ}$ with respect to the target plane.
+X-rays were detected by the Amptek $Si$ pin detector.
+The resolution of the x-ray detector was 160 eV at 5.9 keV.
+Two samples that had been used: sample-1: one rupee Indian coin (minted in 2000) and sample-2: a piece of Brass (NIST).

-\section{Analysis:}
+\section{Analysis}

-For convenience we split our work in to two parts.
-Firstly, we have fitted the experimental bremsstrahlung spectrum with appropriate theoretical model for transmission type x-ray tube.
-Secondly, by using this bremsstrahlung x-ray as an exciter of the sample we find the concentrations of different elements present in the sample.
+For convenience we split our work into two parts.
+Firstly, we have fitted the experimental bremsstrahlung spectrum with the appropriate theoretical model for transmission type x-ray tube.
+Secondly, by using these bremsstrahlung x-rays as an exciter of the sample, we find the constituent elements and their relative concentrations present in the samples.